mangalkundu/futurenft-marketplace/README.md

 # FutureNFT Marketplace

-A live NFT marketplace website built during my gap year.
+A live NFT marketplace website built using Laravel.
 I redesigned multiple Blade view files with my own layout, color scheme, and styling using HTML, CSS, and JavaScript.
 The site is deployed live on Hostinger with a custom domain.

 🔗 **Live Website:** [https://futurenft.io/](https://futurenft.io/)